hanif-azhar/genzcaffee/README.md

-  # Japanese Restaurant Website
+  # Genz Cafe Webapps

-  This is a code bundle for Japanese Restaurant Website.
-The original project is available at https://www.figma.com/design/bl3QQ1ZcJuh7FC0NpavAoy/Japanese-Restaurant-Website.
+  This is a code bundle for Genz Cafe Webapps
   ## Running the code

   Run `npm i` to install the dependencies.